tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - something significant that happened yesterday, whether you experienced or witnessed it.
   - Something simple near you or within sight.
 ## joy of loving-kindness
   - during the way, randomly identify two people who walk past you or are standing or sitting around you.
-Secretly wish for them to be happy.
+I secretly wish for them to be happy.
 "I wish for this person to be happy."
 ## commit to doing one pushup before bed,
 ## write down the 20% of activities and people causing 80% or more of your negative emotions
 ## decision making
 tonight or tomorrow morning, think of a decision you've been putting off and challenge the fuzzy "what ifs" holding you hostage.
 If not now, when?
 If left at the status quo, what will your life and stress look like in 6 months?
 In 1 year?
 In 3 years?
 Who around you will also suffer?

-## Think about being a 10 year older version of myself
+## Think about being a ten year older version of myself
 "what would I probably tell myself as an older version of myself?' start living by the answers and grow exponentially.

-## Write 2 pages of uninterrupted flow to flex the muscle of generating content without judgment.
+## Write two pages of uninterrupted flow to flex the muscle of generating content without judgment.
 - something you don't remember
 - your darkest teacher
 - the memory of physical injury
 - when you knew it was over
 - being loved
-- what you were really thinking
+- what you were thinking
 - how you found your way back

 # Quotes